lightning/bolts/09-features.md

 #7](07-routing-gossip.md)).
 The flags are tracked separately, since
 new flags will likely be added over time.

+Some features were introduced and became so widespread they are `ASSUMED` to be present by all nodes, and can be safely ignored (and the semantics are only defined in prior revisions of this spec).

 Flags are numbered from the least-significant bit, at bit 0 (i.e. 0x1, an _even_ bit).
 They are generally assigned in pairs so that features can be introduced as optional (_odd_ bits) and later upgraded to be compulsory